CSV UTF-8 encoding issues in Excel

 Step-by-step for OpenOffice

-- Open your source data in Open Office (Spreadsheet), if it’s in CSV format (text, comma delimited) you will be prompted to select character encoding.
+Open your source data in Open Office (Spreadsheet), if it’s in CSV format (text, comma delimited) you will be prompted to select character encoding.
 By default, it’s set to ‘Western European’.
-Check the data in that window to see if accented characters look OK, if they do… jump to step 3.
+Check the data in the preview window to see if accented characters look OK, if they do… jump to step 3.

 This csv UTF-8 encoding issue seems to be fairly common where data imports / exports are prevalent between SaaS systems from different suppliers.